How to use the Dragon USB 2.0 cameras with Swing Catalyst

 For troubleshooting: Please see the troubleshooting section at the bottom of the article.

-In order to use the camera, we need to assign a camera angle for this camera.
+In order to use the camera we first need to assign a camera angle.

 Changing your cameras settings.